A Guide to the Criminal Cases Against Donald Trump

 Date Indicted June 8, 2023, and July 27, 2023, when special counsel Jack Smith’s team charged Trump with three more counts

 Scheduled Trial Date The trial was initially scheduled to begin on May 20, 2024.
-After a hearing in March 2024 to pick a new trial date, the judge overseeing the case has yet to make a decision.
+The case was dismissed in July 2024.

 Court U.S. District Court for the Southern District of Florida